ConversationalComponents/docs/docs/tutorials/developer_videos.md

-## How to add a fallback to your Rasa bot
+## Adding a fallback CoCo to your Rasa bot
 Building your bot with Rasa?
 This tutorial will walk you through the integration of a Conversational Component (coCo) in the Rasa Fallback trigger!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Wiwx0881iCc" frameborder="0" allowfullscreen></iframe>